 And then of course there are the puddings from £4.95.
 Wonderful home made yummy puddings!!
 In the crumbles, we use apples from Polraen’s award winning garden – we’ve had the best crop ever this year from our two apple trees.
 And the lovely wholemeal and porridge oat topping is courtesy of a Delia Smith recipe.
 Pavlovas – for which we have gained quite a reputation over the years – are usually strawberry and kiwi fruit but sometimes I ring the changes with a fresh pineapple.
 Martin takes the credit for all the main course but I am queen of the pavlovas!
 But I must thank the lady who used to own Polraen Country House for sharing her secrets with me.
 Then of course Bread and Butter Pudding!
 Over the 12 years we have been at Polraen, we have got to know that certain of our puddings are so popular that we can’t take them off the menu.
 So I make no apology for promising that Martin’s brioche bread and butter pudding will be back each Sunday – flavoured either with Grand Marnier/Cointreau or Whiskey and Ginger Marmalade.

 Hope I’ve tempted you!!
 When word gets round that we’ve started serving Sunday roasts, we can get well booked up in advance so always best to ring and book a table if you can on 01503 263956 but we’ll always try to squeeze you in on the day.

-The aroma of apples and plums simmering in the kitchen is currently filling the house as we prepare for our first Sunday lunch of the season this winter – November 6th.
+The aroma of apples and plums simmering in the kitchen is currently filling the house as we prepare for our first Sunday lunch of the 2013 winter season – November 10th.
 So hope you can join us one of these Sundays!